 Below, we’ve broken down each of the features into a simplistic list of pros and cons, giving you a better idea of whether it’s the right choice for you.

-- Rugged, durable construction that designed to withstand wear and tear, as well as protect the microphone’s internal components
+- Rugged, durable construction that is designed to withstand wear and tear, as well as protect the microphone’s internal components

 - The XLR port creates a stable connection to either a mixer or an audio interface.